 - Defective Drywall: A defective drywall is one that has been designated by the U.S. Consumer Product Safety Commission as a defective product.
 It could also be one that contains elemental sulfur exceeding ten parts per million.
 A landlord must disclose if the property has defective drywall that has not been repaired to their tenants.
 (Source: Virginia Realtors)

 - Lead Paint: The presence of lead paint in a unit is also something that a landlord is required to disclose to his/her tenants.

-- Mold: The landlord must also disclose presence of any mold as part of the written report for move-in inspection.
+- Mold: The landlord must also disclose evidence of mold within the interior of the property as part of the written report for move-in inspection.

 - Sale of Property: If the property changes hands in the middle of a tenancy, then the landlord must disclose certain details.
 This includes the name and address of the new owner.

 - Property Previously Used to Make Methamphetamine: If the landlord has any knowledge that the property was previously used in the manufacturing of methamphetamine and that it was not cleaned properly they must disclose this information to their tenants.
 (Source: Offit Kurman https://www.offitkurman.com/blog/2015/03/26/virginia-law-requires-landlords-to-clean-or-disclose-former-meth-labs-to-lease-applicants/ )

 An Overview of the Landlord-Tenant Law in Roanoke, VA